dhewana/mysql-tables-dump/README.md

 # mysql-tables-dump
-Dump a MySQL database per table, and delete backup folder older than 7 days.
+Dump a MySQL database per table, and then will delete the mysql backup folder older than 7 days.

 ## Config example
 ```